The Louise Webster Prize

-A call for nominations is usually emailed out to the ASA membership in December each year, with a closing date for nominations at the beginning of March (in the following year).
+A call for nominations is usually emailed out to the ASA membership in December each year, with a closing date for nominations during March (in the following year).
 Nominations can be from a Department Head or a colleague.
 Self-nominations are acceptable.

-The Louise Webster prize is now open for nominations.
-The closing date has been extended to Tuesday 18th March 2014.
+The prize is now open for nominations for 2015.
+The closing date is Friday, 13 March 2015.